wp-plugins/wp-app-studio/readme.txt

 Wp App Studio is a SaaS platform that creates fully featured Wordpress based applications in the form of a plugin.

 *"By creating Wp App Studio, we wanted to make ever expanding features of WordPress as a CMS accessible to both programmers and non-programmers alike without spending thousands or countless hours in development.
 It is simple to use, easy to learn, and full of advanced features to meet your needs.
-Try it, you will not be disappointed." * -- *eMarket Design*
+Try it, you will not be disappointed."*
+--*eMarket Design*

-== How it works ==
+= How it works =

 1. Download, install, and activate Wp App Studio plugin.
 2. Design and generate your App in Wp App Studio.
 3. Download, install, and activate your App plugin.

-== Features ==

- = Create Entities =
+= Features =

+ *Create Entities*

 * Collect data about things, persons, places, or concepts.
 * Supports all of Wordpress Custom Post Type API and more